Fine-Tuning Multilingual Language Models for Code Review: An Empirical Study on Industrial C# Projects: Study Design and Methodology

-For \textit{Efficiency}, we measured the total time taken from receiving the input to producing the output.
-Human reviewers were timed manually, whereas the response times for LMs and SonarQube were extracted from system log files.
+Efficiency was measured as the average time-to-review per PR, capturing the complete duration from input to output generation.
+Human reviewers were timed manually, whereas response times for LMs and SonarQube were extracted from system log files.

-\textbf{Dataset and Ground Truth.} For human-aligned comparisons, we used 40 PRs sampled from Lovion GmbH’s industrial C\# repositories.
-Each PR included one code hunk to ensure alignment.
-Two senior engineers annotated whether a review comment was required and the associated issue category.
-Disagreements were resolved through discussion.

-\textbf{Evaluation Procedure.} For the 40 PRs: \begin{itemize} \item In the \textit{Code Change Quality Estimation} task, we compared LMs and SonarQube predictions against ground truth and human reviewer judgments (via majority vote). \item In the \textit{Review Comment Generation} task, we evaluated the 20 PRs labeled as requiring comments using BLEU and human scores, and further classified each comment as “good” or “not good” based on issue alignment. \end{itemize} \textbf{Human Reviewer Baseline.} We recruited six bilingual software engineers (2 senior, 2 mid-level, 2 junior) to (i) write review comments and (ii) rate model outputs.
-Their aggregated ratings served as a human baseline across all evaluation dimensions.